There are a handful of podcasts that I never miss. One of my favorites is the amazing Cocaine & Rhinestones from Tyler Mahan Coe.

 (The artwork for this episode was ripped off and adapted from Cocaine & Rhinestones‘ original design by Rachel Urquhart from Pony Gold Studio.
 She does really great stuff and you’ve likely seen her iconic portrait of Chris Stapleton.)

-➸ Bring shame to your family the easy way: Become an Official Member of Tower Nation.
+➸ Bring shame to your family by supporting Here's the Tower.

-Get extra episodes and personalized rewards when you join today at patreon.com/tower.
+It's easy to get extra episodes and personalized rewards at patreon.com/tower.